5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 3. Rikon 10-305 Bench Band Saw

-Indeed, a 1/3-HP motor isn’t as strong as some carpenters want or need, but the 10-305 makes up for it with a large cast-iron work table, a micro-adjustable blade guide, and a fine steel body.
+Indeed, a 1/3-HP motor isn’t as strong as some carpenters want or need, but the 10-305 makes up for it with a large cast-iron work table, a micro-adjustable blade guide, and a steel body.
 Rikon also throws in clear instructions and an efficient dust port, and they make it easy to change blades out quickly.

 - Best for-dollar value